 - Baby's body is too far away from the breast.
 If it is, they will pull on your nipple while feeding.
 This will be painful for you and potentially unsatisfying for your little one.

 Discover CuddleCo’s full range of expert nursing, support and feeding pillows, designed to help you find the best position for breastfeeding.
-Shop now for free shipping on all orders over £50.
+Browse our nursing pillows category page to buy and for free shipping on all orders over £50.